Reper2/acnh/README.md

 ![Logo](logo.png)

 Features:
-- 370 backgrounds that change when you refresh the page
+- 350+ backgrounds (that change to a different background every time you refresh the page)
 - hourly & evently music just like in the game

 Apps: